LucMc/stockswebsite/README.md

 Note the tickers should be entered as found on https://uk.finance.yahoo.com/quote/GBPUSD=X/

-For the docker image please find instructions (not recommended): https://docs.docker.com/language/nodejs/run-containers/
+For the docker image please find instructions: https://docs.docker.com/language/nodejs/run-containers/

+1. Navigate into the stockswebsite folder where the Dockerfile is located

+2. `docker build --tag falco:latest .`

+3. `docker images`
+   Find your image id

+4. `docker run --name falco -d -p 8000:8000 <input image id here>`

+5. go to your internet browser and visit `localhost:8000`

 For the hosted webapp visit (not recommended): https://falco-stock.herokuapp.com